nhuntwalker/python-thirty-minutes/lessons/03-functions-input.md

 That comes after the initial function's summary.

 The [Python style guide](https://www.python.org/dev/peps/pep-0008/) actually wants your "short summary" to be one line.
-After that short summary, you cna write whatever you want to help document your code.
+After that short summary, you can write whatever you want to help document your code.

+I'd like to reiterate a bit that might've gotten skimmed over above: **FUNCTIONS SHOULD BE SMALL AND DO ONE THING WELL**.
+In practice you're going to write bugs.
+It's inevitable; where there's code there are bugs.
+Writing small, focused functions makes it easier for you to diagnose where those bugs pop up.

 To actually use the function and execute the logic you've saved, you "call" the function.
 Calling the function involves typing out the name of the function, followed by parentheses.